In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 Confederate monuments were the product of a campaign to rewrite history, not to preserve it.

-There were few Confederate monuments in the thirty years after the Civil War ended in 1865.
-Placement of monuments came in two waves, the first much larger than the second.
-One wave began at the turn of the last century and the other began about 1956 (See chart).
+There were few Confederate monuments thirty years after the Civil War ended in 1865.
+The placement of monuments came in two waves, the first much larger than the second.
+One wave began at the turn of the last century, and the other began about 1956 (See chart).

 Source: There are certain moments in US history when Confederate monuments go up